Midler v. Ford Motor Co.

 Midler v.
 Ford Motor Co., 849 F.2d 460 (9th Cir.
 1988) is a United States Court of Appeals case in which Bette Midler sought remedy against Ford Motor Company for a series of commercials in the 1980s which used a Midler impersonator.
-The case brought into question if a unique feature, such as a voice, can distinguish someone and thus must be authorized for impersonation.
+The case caused people to ask if a unique feature, such as a voice, can distinguish someone or not; and if it can, must the impersonation of it be authorized?

 Background

 Ford Motor created an ad campaign for the Mercury Sable that specifically was meant to inspire nostalgic sentiments through the use of famous songs from the 1970s sung by their original artists.
 When the original artists refused to accept, impersonators were used to sing the original songs for the commercials.
 Midler was asked to sing a famous song of hers for the commercial and refused.
 Subsequently, the company hired a voice-impersonator of Midler and carried on with using the song for the commercial, since it had been approved by the copyright-holder.
 Midler's image and likeness were not used in the commercial but many claimed the voice used sounded impeccably like Midler's.

 Midler backstage at the Grammy Awards, February 1990.